kimpenn/VisCello/README.md

 pmeta <- read.table("data-raw/GSE72857_pmeta.txt")
 fmeta <- read.table("data-raw/GSE72857_fmeta.txt")

-# Feature meta MUST have rownames the same as the rownames of expression matrix - this can be gene name or gene id.
+# Feature meta MUST have rownames the same as the rownames of expression matrix - this can be gene name or gene id (but must not have duplicates).
-# The first column of feature meta must be the gene name (symbol).
-Note you can have duplicated gene name in the first column but not duplicated rownames.
 rownames(fmeta) <- fmeta$id
-fmeta$id <- NULL   # Make gene symbol the first column sum(duplicated(fmeta$symbol))

 eset <- new("ExpressionSet",
              assayData = assayDataNew("environment", exprs=Matrix(as.matrix(raw_df), sparse = T), norm_exprs = Matrix(as.matrix(norm_df), sparse = T)),